Below, we’ve addressed our most frequently asked questions:

 However, in order to get the greatest benefit from the self-empowering approach used in our meetings, it can be helpful to learn, outside of meetings, more about SMART Recovery.

 In addition to studying the national website, for more in depth information we also highly recommend purchasing the SMART Recovery Handbook.
-If is often available for $10 at our meetings.
-You can also purchase it online here.
+It is often available at our meetings ($10), and you can also purchase it online here.

 I’m interested in volunteering with SMART Recovery and/or starting a new meeting in the San Diego area.
 How do I get started?